noahfranco/Dachshund-Photography/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-npm test
-Launches the test runner in the interactive watch mode.
-See the section about running tests for more information.

 npm run build
 Builds the app for production to the build folder.